dxos/dxos/docs/docs/guide/echo/README.md

 *   [Mutate items](mutations#mutating-data) (in [react](react/mutations))

 ## Local Vault Topology
-ECHO is uniquely organized to give control over information over to the end-user and their devices.
+ECHO is uniquely organized to give control over information to the end-user and their devices.

 Browsers isolate web apps running on different domains, and this property is used to isolate the main "vault" of storage to a specific domain.
 By default that's `halo.dxos.org` but developers are free to [operate their own](advanced#custom-halo-source) copies of HALO on their local machine (e.g. using KUBE), their local network, or any other domain.

-The vault domain is responsible for holding the end-user's identity and all ECHO data in browser local storage, exposing it to applications via an API over [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+The vault domain is responsible for holding end-user identity (keys) and all ECHO data in persistent browser or disk storage.
+It exposes this data to applications via an API over [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 A service worker and the CRDT-based architecture of ECHO enable both offline and real-time collaboration.

 ![HALO Vault Topology Diagram](./diagrams/topology.drawio.svg)

 This means that when apps request the user's identity (ask to log in), they are in fact obtaining a secure identifier from the local HALO application directly, without making any network calls.
-Any reads and writes end up storing data in a database owned by the `halo.dxos.com` application, which serves as an identity wallet and data vault where applications can be revoked from accessing user data at any time.
+Any reads and writes end up storing data in a database owned by the `halo.dxos.com` application, which serves as an identity wallet and data vault where specific devices or applications can be revoked from accessing user data at any time.